 What’s Missing – Form Swim Goggle Review

 These are the real deal.
 They do the job to which they are intended, essentially replacing and improving the poolside clock or giving a decent OWS pacing tool.

 But almost anything can be improved as we’ve definitely found in this Form Swim Goggle Review.
 I would love to see the following in another iteration of the product

 - Ability to display more metrics (although I think there is enough there for me already), especially LAP HR/PACE in OWS but this is a non-trivial request and is technically more complex than it sounds.

-- Some way to display or estimate ‘instant pace’ during a length or in OWS perhaps from water flow combined with GPS
+- Some way to display or estimate ‘instant pace’ during a length of a pool

 - Change the purchase to a subscription-based model.
 If they break or wear out, you get a free pair.